Accessorizing

 1. Ankle Boots

-Do your boots need to be a similar color to your dress, or should they contrast?
+Wondering if your boots should be a similar color to your sweater dress, or if they should contrast?
 That’s a personal choice.
 I find the same color or tone-on-tone is more elegant and elongating, but contrasting colors can also look chic.

 tall black boots with sweaterdress